 Robert Blumenstein, Ph.D.

-Associate Provost for Academic Programming, Dean of Undergraduate Education
+Interim Provost, Dean of Undergraduate Education

 He has studied at Drexel University as an undergraduate and completed his doctoral degree at Hahnemann University.
 In addition, he completed a postdoctoral fellowship at the Cherokee Rehabilitation facility at McMaster University.
 His research interests include the impact of diabetes on the process of wound healing, and the use of tiny laser beams to isolate cancer cell DNA for study.
 Both of these interest areas have great potential to be of use in improving health care for many people with diabetes and cancer.